Rasmus Midgett

 Rasmus S. Midgett (1851–1926) was a United States Life-Saving Service surfman in North Carolina who single-handedly rescued ten men from the sinking barkentine Priscilla and was thereafter awarded the Gold Lifesaving Medal from the Secretary of the Treasury on October 18, 1899.

+Midgett was one of seven members of the Midgett family to be awarded the Gold Lifesaving Medal.
+The USCGC Midgett is named in their honor.

 Account of the rescue

 Erasmus S. Midgett is listed in some records as Edward S. Midgett.
 He was named for St.Elmo/ Erasmus, the patron saint of sailors.
 Rasmus went to grammar school at Southern Woods, now Waves, NC where he proved good at arithmetic and handwriting.
 Rasmus Midgett, one of a long line of North Carolina surfmen known as the Mighty Midgetts, was on patrol for the Gull Shoals Lifesaving Station on August 18, 1899.
 He left the station at Salvo for the southward patrol at 3:00 am on his horse, Gilbert.
 Approximately three-fourths of a mile from the station, he saw items newly washed ashore, which indicated a shipwreck.
 After traveling two more miles and finding much more debris, he heard what sounded like sails frapping and then faint voices.
 He flashed his lantern over the ocean and saw something out over the high flood tide.
 A ship had keeled over approximately 25 feet from shore and the mast had fallen across the ship.
 It was still dark, and Midgett could not see far.
 However, he managed to make out the remains of a shipwrecked vessel that had run aground, with men clutching to remaining wood approximately 100 yards from him.
 It was approximately 4:30 am.

 The Priscilla, a 643-ton barkentine, was out of Baltimore, Maryland on August 12, 1899, passing the Virginia Capes at 6:00 am on August 14, and bound for Rio de Janeiro, Brazil.
 She was captained by Benjamin Springsteen, who was joined by his wife and 12-year-old son, Elmer, and crewed by 12 including another son, William Nate.
 At 3:00 am on the stormy, windy, and rainy evening of August 18, Surfman Erasmus Midgett left Gull Shoals Life Saving Station on beach patrol.
 At about the same time the Priscilla bottomed out as the result of 100 mph winds from an intense hurricane called San Ciriaco.
 (This was in an era before hurricanes were given names).
-The seas broke over Priscilla with such force that Captain Springsteen’s wife and son and two crewmen were washed away.
+The seas broke over Priscilla with such force that Captain Springsteen's wife and son and two crewmen were washed away.
 An hour later the hull broke in two and the crew congregated on the aft part.
 The aft section was continually swept by the sea and finally settled near the shore.
 She grounded three miles south of Gull Shoals Station and 2.5 miles north of Little Kinnakeet Station.
 Today, the Priscilla wreck is located just north of Avon, NC at GPS coordinates 35.458859°N 75.482629°W.